monadicsystems/monadicsystems.github.io/post8.md

 main = run id do
   methodGET
   ping <|> pong

 ping = do
   pathPart "ping"
   pathEnd
   write @Text "pong"

 pong = do
   pathPart "pong"
   pathEnd
   write @Text "ping"
 ```

-As you can see, a lot can be accomplished with primitive functions like `pathParam`, `methodGET`, `queryParam`, etc.
 Since Okapi is a monadic DSL, it is intuitive to use, easy to compose, and we can even apply our knowledge of algebraic properties when using it.

-Due to its' simplicity, I consider Okapi to be lower level compared to other web frameworks.
-What do I mean by this?
-Well, Okapi is just a thin abstraction built on top of WAI.
-It lacks a lot of the built-in features that other frameworks have right out of the box.
-The core of Okapi only provides the types and parsers need to manipulate HTTP requests and responses.
-This gives us a lot of flexibility to build on top of it.
+Compared to other web frameworks, Okapi is relatively "low-level".
+This gives the developer the flexibility to build abstractions on top of Okapi that suit their specific needs and preferences.
+We will explore this aspect of the library by using it to try implementing conventions and patterns that exist in other web frameworks.

 ## Mimicking Method-Path-Handler Style Frameworks